Swift-Universe/Swift-Tensor/README.md

 ###### About Tensor.swift

 This is a lightweight library written in Swift for offering `Tensor` data type.
 It was designed for simplicity in `Tensor` data manipulation.
 This library offers high level of flexibility in initializing the `Tensor` instance.
 And the `subscript` feature of Apple Swift makes it easy to access the data of `Tensor` instance.

-Many matrix and vector based functions are provided to do some important specific operations on the data.
+Many matrix and vector based functions are also provided to do some important specific operations on the data.

 ## Initialization